SeleniumHQ/seleniumhq.github.io/docs_source_files/content/guidelines_and_recommendations/page_object_models.ko.md

 page itself.
 The same principles used for page objects can be used to create "Page _Component_ Objects" that represent discrete chunks of the page and can be included in page objects.
-These component objects can provide references the elements inside those discrete chunks, and methods to leverage the functionality provided by them.
+These component objects can provide references to the elements inside those discrete chunks, and methods to leverage the functionality provided by them.
 You can even nest component objects inside other component objects for more complex pages.
 If a page in the AUT has multiple components, or common